ngnquanq/credit-risk-ml-system/README.md

     - Another python job will query from the data mart (internal data), write the data to the topic `hc.application_dwh`.
 5. All of those 3 topics that I mentioned be consume by a python service called feast consumer.
 Since this is just concatenate these fields together, a simple python script can do this.
 The combined data will be pushed into an online storage (redis) for the serving pod to use.
 6. During the aggregation, the serving pod (or scoring worker) will consume the raw event, and then query from redis to get the features it need.
+7. After inference, the serving pod will write back to kafka under the topic `hc.scoring`.
+In future, there will be other services that consume this topic, it could be the notification services or something like that.

 **Note 1**: It is absolutely the case that the scoring worker will consume the message before the data is ready in feast redis.
 Therefore we do have a retry strategy for this, that is we will try 15 times, the time gap between each time is 300ms.
 This will ensure that eventually, the model can perform prediction.